mercyplaisir/mercyplaisir/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on projects with python
-- 🌱 I’m currently learning python,only python
-- 👯 I’m looking to collaborate on open source projects(with python)
-- 🤔 I’m looking for a way to be the best in python
+- Crypto Enthusiast
+- Turning my ideas into reality

-- 📫 How to reach me: via my email
+- 📫 How to reach me: kirangimercyplaisir@gmail.com
 - ⚡ Fun fact: did you that i know that we know python is the future